jeevanjoseph/oci-notes/IAM.md

 ## Principals

-Principals are any idetity on which IAM can act on.
+Principals are any identity on which IAM can act on.
 There are two types in OCI
 * Users
   * standard identities, usually a user or a service account.
   * has passwords, email addresss and features like API keys and Auth Tokens